All steel products are susceptible to rusting when they come into contact with oxygen.

 Rust can be stopped by hot dip galvanising as a lasting solution or by painting over the steel which provides a short term prevention.

 Hot Dipped Galvanizing

 This is the process of immersing steel into molten zinc to coat it.
 Zinc bonds with the steel to form an anti-rusting and anti-corrosive coating.
 Hot dipped galvanised steel is used for many different functions including roofing, automotive parts and heating and cooling conduction systems.
 The coating has a lifetime of over 50 years in most weather conditions and requires hardly any maintenance.

-Hot dip galvanising is the process we use on all of our sheds at no cost to the client.
-It is the best and longest-lasting way to protect your steel.
+Hot dip galvanising is the process we use on all of our sheds, we believe it is the best and longest-lasting way to protect your steel.